The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Methodology

 Since each hardware setup has deviating power capabilities and the power is not representative in terms of energy consumption, we decided to calculate the epoch-wise energy consumption as the baseline following the equation:

-Throughout the whole experiment and different hardware setups, we kept the same model and training script versions.
+Throughout all experiments and the varying hardware setups, we kept the same model and training script versions.
 Moreover, the changed parameters across training runs were induced as external arguments.
 For training, we used early stopping techniques based on validation loss for the encoder and the validation accuracy for the classifier as a standard metric.

-\subsection{Training regime}
+\subsection{Training Regime}

 Our test procedure can be separated into two tasks which we applied to the two application scenarios, the training regime and the learning paradigm.
 A common problem when training a model is the proper initialization of hyperparameters that fit the task or problem.
 The two most prominent ones are the batch size and the learning rate \cite{he2019control}.
 To determine the influence of hyperparameters, we created an encoder plus classifier architecture for the CelebA to classify the attributes and identities.
-The encoder is ResNet18 from the TIMM python package with pre-trained ImageNet weights.
-For the PAMAP2, we build a similar convolutional classifier architecture inspired by \cite{suh2023tasked} to classify the activities.
-For the training regime, we trained the models with variations in batch size and learning rate, resulting in a total of 16 different setups as shown in table \ref{tab:parameters}.
+The encoder is ResNet18 from the TIMM python package with pre-trained ImageNet weights and the classifier is based on classic convolution with a size of 20520 parameters.
+For the PAMAP2, we build a similar convolutional classifier architecture inspired by \cite{suh2023tasked} with a size of 141293 parameters to classify the activities.
+For the training regime, we trained the models with variations in batch size and learning rate, resulting in a total of 16 different setups as shown in \Cref{tab:parameters}.
+We kept the hyperparameters constant for each training run without any further decay or adaption.
+All experiments were conducted with threshold early stopping as a regularization in order to still maintain proper model performance.
+We set the threshold to an accuracy of 0.8 from which the regularization was started.
+It was set based on experience since such classifiers trained on CelebA and PAMAP2 usually range slightly above this performance.
+This strategy ensures that all setups can exceed the threshold and further eliminates potential outliers due to early termination with poor accuracy.